 But that evening, Leigh Anna received a comforting call from Bryan Beaven, nurse coordinator for Fetal Cardiology at Children’s Mercy.

 “Bryan asked me how I was doing,” Leigh Anna recalled.
 “He could tell I was not okay, and asked me what I was doing the next day.
 He worked us into their schedule somehow.”

 Leigh Anna and Charles were in shock as they made the 90-minute drive from their home in Valley Falls, Kan., to Children’s Mercy the next day.
 “We had no idea what to expect,” she said.

-“Dr. Swanson explained that they could see a hole between the two bottom chambers of the heart, or a ventricular septal defect.
+“The doctor explained that they could see a hole between the two bottom chambers of the heart, or a ventricular septal defect.
 They thought our baby also might have a hypoplastic aortic arch, but it was difficult to tell while she was still in the womb.
-Dr. Swanson said it was serious, but could be fixed with surgery.”
+The doctor said it was serious, but could be fixed with surgery.”

 That’s when the Moffets got a crash course in fetal heart defects, learning that with a ventricular septal defect, blood flows freely from one ventricle to another through the hole.
 Over time, the defect can cause an enlarged heart and heart failure.

 A hypoplastic aortic arch is a rare condition where the infant is born with an underdeveloped left side of the heart.
 This restricts blood flow to the rest of the body.
 Both conditions are very serious and often occur together, but no one knows why.